Your Right Livelihood Training

 Special Guest Teachers

-Learn from luminaries in the field during weekly video conferences with your fellow participants and facilitators.
+Learn from luminaries in the field during video conferences through the class.
+Here are our 2020 guest speakers.

-Caryn Mirriam-Goldberg, Ph.D., the 2009-13 Kansas Poet Laureate is the author of two dozen books, including the forthcoming Miriam's Well, a novel; Following the Curve, poetry; and Everyday Magic, a collection of beloved blog posts and personal essays.
-Her previous work includes The Divorce Girl, a novel; Needle in the Bone, a non-fiction book on the Holocaust; The Sky Begins At Your Feet, a bioregional memoir on cancer and community; and five poetry collections, including the award-winning Chasing Weather: Tornadoes, Tempests, and Thunderous Skies in Word and Image with weather chaser/ photographer Stephen Locke.
-Founder of Transformative Language Arts at Goddard College where she teaches, Mirriam-Goldberg also leads writing workshops widely, particularly for people living with serious illness and their caregivers.
-With singer Kelley Hunt, she co-leads writing and singing retreats.
+Caryn Mirriam-Goldberg, Ph.D., the 2009-13 Kansas Poet Laureate is a creativity consultant and coach.
+She is the author of two dozen books, including How Time Moves: New & Selected Poems; Miriam's Well, a novel; Needle in the Bone, a non-fiction book on the Holocaust; The Sky Begins At Your Feet, a bioregional memoir on cancer and community; and the award-winning Chasing Weather: Tornadoes, Tempests, and Thunderous Skies in Word and Image with weather chaser/ photographer Stephen Locke.
+Founder of Transformative Language Arts, Mirriam-Goldberg also leads writing workshops widely, particularly for people living with serious illness and their caregivers.
+With singer Kelley Hunt, she co-leads Brave Voice writing and singing retreats.
 She also is a writing and right livelihood coach, working with people to bring of what wants to be written and lived into being.
 For over three decades, Caryn has worked extensively with many arts and ecological/bioregional not-for-profit organizations as a grant-writer, fundraiser, staff, board member, and consultant, and she also founded several long-term groups.
 With her husband Ken Lassman, she also offers consensus-based decision-making and other organizational development workshops and retreats.
 Born hard-wired to make something (in art, music, and especially writing), Caryn’s long-time callings include writing as a spiritual and ecological path, yoga, cultivating a loving marriage, family, and community, and helping herself and others make and take leaps into the miraculous work of their lives. www.CarynMirriamGoldberg.com

 Laura Packer has been performing, coaching, writing, consulting, and leading the storytelling field for almost 25 years.
+She is the author of Audience to Zeal: The ABCs of Finding, Crafting, and Telling a Great Story.
 She knows the best way to the truth is through a good story, and that this universally accessible artform creates empathy, builds bridges, and has the power to both heal and change the world.
 The winner of multiple awards for performance and leadership, Laura has told, taught, consulted, coached, and considered storytelling around the world.
 When she isn’t performing, Laura is the sole proprietor of thinkstory, llc, one of the nation’s foremost organizational consulting firms. thinkstory helps both for- and non-profit organizations communicate more effectively through coaching and storytelling techniques.
 Her one-day storytelling workshop, Stand Up and Speak Out: Tools for Effective Self Promotion, presented at NASA’s Goddard Space Flight Center was endorsed as “more useful than you could possibly imagine.”
 Laura knows that following your passion may be hard, but life and the world around will be richer for it.
 Laura considers her whole life her calling, which includes the depth and breadth of her storytelling and writing work, building and growing healthy relationships, loving the people in her life, practicing radical forgiveness, spending time in nature, cooking, listening, demystifying and destigmatizing grief and other powerful feelings, and trying to live as authentic and engaged a life as possible.
 You can learn more about her storytelling and coaching work at laurapacker.com, her organizational work at thinkstory.com, and read some of her writing at truestorieshonestlies.blogspot.com.